daffashafwan/plantection/README.md

 Want to contribute?
 Great!

-Dillinger uses Gulp + Webpack for fast developing.
+Plantection uses Gulp + Webpack for fast developing.
 Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run these commands.